rajvanshipradeep15/tracardi-api/docs_new/docs/development/tutorial/widget.md

-# Micro frontend applications
+# Code Widgets

-Tracardi uses micro application to interact with customers.
+Tracardi uses micro application (widgets) to interact with customers.
 Micro-apps are regular ReactJs, or Angular, or plain Javascript apps that can be bundled into single javascript file and injected into the webpage.

 We use a ReactJs template repo for new ReactJs app.